 The Golden Laced Wyandotte was not accepted into the APA until 1888, and today there are several varieties of the Wyandotte chicken breed that are deemed acceptable by APA standards.
 They are as follows: Silver Laced; Gold Laced (White); Buff, Partridge, and Black; Silver Penciled; Colombian; and Blue.

-Most Golden Laced Wyandottes weigh between 6 and 8.5 pounds.
+Standard Golden Laced Wyandotte males weigh around 8.5 pounds and females weigh around 6.5 pounds.
 In the bantam weight class, males typically weigh about 26 ounces and females weigh about 24 ounces.

 Personality and Temperament